Pyxxil/Teaching/Generics.md

 }
 ```

-In this code, add has two parameters — namely, a and b.
+In this code, equals has two parameters — namely, a and b.
 These parameters are what help make up what we call the **signature** of a method.
 A method's signature can be created in many ways, in the number in type of parameters, it's return type, etc.

 Java method signatures are built upon the following principles:
  - The method name